 If you would like to enter a team, please complete the form below and email it to firstname.lastname@example.org.
 Once teams are set, they cannot be changed.

-Drivers and Entrant/Drivers must be fully paid up valid membership card holding members of the Knockhill Motor Sports Club (SLS), be Registered for the Championship and be in possession of valid current Competition Non-Race National B Status Licence, as a minimum (Note; MSA General Regulation S.220.127.116.11 for Pro Class competitors require a Race National ‘B’ licence as a minimum).
+Drivers and Entrant/Drivers must be fully paid-up members of the Knockhill Motor Sports Club, be Registered for the Championship and be in possession of valid current Competition RS Interclub Status Licence, as a minimum (Note; Motorsport UK General Regulation S.220.127.116.11 for Pro Class competitors require a Race National licence as a minimum).
 Additionally, competitors driving vehicles prepared to the Sport Libre regulations (S.14) require a RS National licence for Club Classes and Race National licence for Pro Classes unless the vehicle is currently licenced for use on the public highway and competes in a road legal condition (S.18.104.22.168).

 Only regular retail pump fuel is permitted.
 No Nitrous Oxide, No Race Fuel.